Florida State Courts System: Circuit courts

-The twenty circuit courts are state courts, and are trial courts of original jurisdiction for most controversies.
+The 20 circuit courts are state courts, and are trial courts of original jurisdiction for most controversies.

 The circuit courts primarily handle felony criminal cases, civil cases where the amount in controversy is greater than $30,000, as well as appeals from county courts.
 Circuit courts also have jurisdiction over domestic relations, juvenile dependency, juvenile delinquency, and probate matters.

-Florida has several judicial circuits.
-Miami-Dade, Broward, Monroe, Palm Beach and Hillsborough are the only counties that are coterminous with their respective judicial circuits.
+Florida has twenty judicial circuits.
+Miami-Dade, Broward, Monroe, Palm Beach and Hillsborough are the only counties which are coterminous with their respective judicial circuits.
 In the rest of the state, a single judicial circuit encompasses multiple counties within its jurisdiction.

+Four circuit courts have created business court programs: the Ninth Judicial Circuit (Orange and Osceola Counties), the Eleventh Judicial Circuit (Miami-Dade County), the Thirteenth Judicial Circuit (Hillsborough County), and the Seventeenth Judicial Circuit (Broward County).
+In 2004, Ninth Circuit Chief Judge Belvin Perry made Judge Renee Roche Florida's first specialized business court judge.
+Judge Roche, along with Florida Judge John E. Jordan (Ninth Judicial Circuit), have served as Business Court Representatives to the American Bar Association's Business Law Section.

+Judge Gill Freeman was the first judge presiding over Miami's Complex Business Litigation Section, serving in that role for five years.
+She is co-chair of the Florida Bar Association's Business Law Section Business Courts Task Force, which was formed in 2018 to study the merits of implementing a statewide business court.
+In early 2020, on the precipice of the COVID pandemic, the task force recommended a proposed statewide business court.

+In 2008, Seventeenth Judicial Circuit (Broward County) Chief Judge Victor Tobin issued an administrative order creating a Complex Litigation Unit with subdivisions for complex tort cases and complex business court cases.
+Judge Robert Rosenberg, who had suggested the idea of a specialized business court in the Seventeenth Circuit was appointed as one of the initial complex business case judges, with Judge Charles Greene to handle complex tort cases and Judge Jeffrey Streitfeld to handle complex tort and business cases.

+In 2017, the Eleventh Judicial Circuit Court in Miami-Dade County Florida created a separate International Commercial Arbitration Court.
+Judge Lisa M. Walsh serves as both a Complex Business Litigation Division Judge and a presiding International Commercial Arbitration Court Judge.
+Judge Jennifer D. Bailey similarly served in both positions.

 County courts

 The county courts have original jurisdiction over misdemeanor criminal cases, including violations of county and municipal ordinances, and in civil cases whose value in controversy does not exceed $30,000.